LAME MP3 Encoder Windows builds

 • q4-related VBR path patch

-• OpenMP-assisted quantization/Huffman work
+• OpenMP-assisted multi-threading for selected quantization/Huffman work

 Version